- Who are we and how can we help?

 At Islington CAMHS we believe that you should be at the centre of your care and believe that you know best when it comes to shaping our service.

-For example, young people who are involved in our service helped to design this website!
+For example, young people who are involved in our service helped to design this website and our waiting room!

 Amongst other involvement projects, we hold monthly young people’s groups to give you a chance to be involved and to share your opinions about the service.